Top of the page

 Rheumatic fever is a disease that can harm the heart, joints, skin, and brain.
-It can occur after a child has had strep throat that has not been treated.
+It can occur after a child has had strep throat or scarlet fever that has not been treated.
 It does not spread to others.

-The fever can make your child's joints ache and swell.
+The illness may make your child's joints ache and swell.
 Your child may have belly pain and a rash or bumps on the skin.
 Some children develop heart valve problems.

 Your child may need to take medicine to reduce pain and swelling.
-If the heart valves are damaged, he or she will need more treatment.
+If the heart valves are damaged, your child may need more treatment.

 Your doctor will treat the strep throat with antibiotics.
-Your child may need to take them from time to time to keep rheumatic fever from coming back.
+And your child will likely need to take antibiotics to keep rheumatic fever from coming back.